manyeya/spane/critical-missing-parts.md

 The Spane engine core is architecturally sound, leveraging robust patterns like non-blocking sub-workflow checkpoints, circuit breakers, and property-based testing.
 However, it currently lacks structured logging and large payload handling, which are critical blockers for a stable production deployment.

 🚨 Critical Gaps (Must Fix)
-1. Structured Logging
+1. Structured Logging (Completed)
-Current State: The engine uses console.log, console.error, etc. heavily.
-Risk: In production, text-based logs are impossible to query effectively.
-You cannot filter by executionId, nodeId, or errorType across distributed workers.
-Recommendation:

-Replace all console calls with a structured logger (e.g., pino or winston).
-Enforce a standard log schema: { level, timestamp, message, executionId, workflowId, nodeId, ...metadata }.
-Ensure logs are JSON-formatted for ingestion (Datadog, Splunk, OTEL).
+Current State: The engine now uses `pino` for structured, JSON-formatted logging across all components.
+Logs include rich context (`executionId`, `nodeId`, `workflowId`) and are environment-aware (pretty-printed in dev, JSON in prod).

 2. Large Payload Management (Claim Check Pattern) Current State: inputData and output results are stored directly in Redis (via BullMQ job data) and Postgres.
 Risk: